chmoder/graphene-django-demo/README.md

-Graphene Django Traffic Violaitons Demo
+Graphene Django Traffic Violations Demo
 ===============================

 This simple demo explores how to build, import, and query data using graphene